ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 * How are you coming in today?
 * What's one interesting thing you learned yesterday?
-* What's a specfic goal you have for yourself today?
+* What's a specific goal you have for yourself today?

 ---

-# Day 3: Stand Up & Journaling
+# Day 3: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions

 * Where were you challenged yesterday?
 * How did you work through being challenged?
 * What did you learn about yourself in facing that challenge?

+---

+# DTR

+Discuss with your Aviatrix partner:

+* Do you need anything before we get to work?
+* How comfortable do you feel with Classes and Objects?
+* What helps you do your best work?
+* What do we consider "success"?
+* LOGISTICS: How often will we switch driver/navigator?
+Where do you feel most comfortable working?

 ---